Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Introduction

-The reconfigurable intelligent surface (RIS) constructed by a number of artificial materials with the ability to guide the scattering waves has attracted tremendous attention from both industries and academia due to its energy-green, high adjustability, high portability and firm performance.
-Specifically, the energy consumption of RIS is mainly from the RIS controller, which is negligible \cite{qingqingWu}, and every phase shift of the elements is tuned to boost or suppress signals for different purposes independently \cite{opptu}.
+On the other hand, the reconfigurable intelligent surface (RIS) constructed by a number of PIN diodes with the ability to guide the scattering waves has attracted tremendous attention from both industries and academia due to its energy-green, high adjustability, high portability and performance \cite{opptu}.
 Furthermore, the size of RIS is small; thus, it can be placed near transmitters, receivers or the surfaces of buildings.
-Last but not least, it was demonstrated in many works that RIS could enhance the spectrum performance of wireless communications \cite{rui,Renzo,Sisai}.
-More recently, intelligent omni surface (IOS) or simultaneously transmitting and reflecting (STAR)-RIS has been developed to explore the potential of metasurfaces further.
-Unlike RIS, the IOS is capable of reflecting and refracting signals from transmitters at the same time.
+Last but not least, it was demonstrated in many works that RIS could enhance the spectrum performance of IoT networks \cite{9847234,10045778,10577673}.
+More recently, intelligent omni surface (IOS), also known as simultaneously transmitting and reflecting RIS (STAR-RIS) \cite{9690478}, has been developed to explore the potential of metasurfaces further \cite{9895224}.
+Unlike conventional RIS, the IOS is capable of reflecting and refracting signals from transmitters at the same time.
 In 2020, the first successful experiment of a transparent dynamic metasurface which reflects and refracts signals simultaneously at 28 GHz was implemented \cite{NTT}.
-Also, the authors of \cite{SCIreport} validated the feasibility of using the bi-functional metasurfaces at two Terahertz frequencies and presented reflecting and refracting features for different frequencies.
-Moreover, the IOS technology has been applied in secure communication networks \cite{SisaiCL}, unmanned aerial vehicle (UAV)-assisted communication networks \cite{LiuUAV} and non-orthogonal multiple access (NOMA) systems \cite{LiuNOMA} to verify it is more competitive than the RIS.
+Also, the authors of \cite{10370741} investigated the beamforming design and energy harvesting mechanism to improve the network data rate.
+Moreover, the IOS technology has been applied in secure communication networks \cite{SisaiCL}, edge computing systems \cite{9712442} and non-orthogonal multiple access (NOMA) systems \cite{10381741} to verify it is more competitive than the RIS.